grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 ### Run tests on multiple cloud accounts

 If you have multiple cloud subscriptions, use your API token to change between subscriptions.
-One way to do this is with the environment variables:
+One way to do this is with environment variables:

 ```bash
 K6_CLOUD_TOKEN k6 cloud script.js